grumets/nimmbus/API/README.md

   * CONTENT= (Optional, default is empty.
 If CONTENT=full the content element (of each entry) contains the complex content for TYPE=FEEDBACK, TYPE=CITATION and TYPE=PUBLICAT)
   * XSL= (full url or "mm32".
 Optional)
   * CRS=  (for the moment only for application/x-mmzx output and for TYPE=POINT)
+  * OWNER= (Optional, default is empty or ALL.
+If OWNER=ME, only resources owned by USER are listed.
+If OWNER=OTHERS, only resources directly shared with USER are listed.
+	Default value means that resources owned by USER as well as resources directly shared with him/her are shown.
+ALL is assumed if any other no-predefined option is used)
   * TARGET= (resource_id.
 Optional filter applicable if TYPE=FEEDBACK)
   * TRG_TYPE_#= (Optional filter applicable if TYPE=FEEDBACK.
 Currently can only be CITATION)
   * TRG_FLD_#= (Optional filter applicable if TYPE=FEEDBACK.
 Currently can only be CODE or NAMESPACE)